lam-2015/poli-run/README.md

 2) Update the `routes.rb` file for mapping the `new` action to `/signup` (i.e., create a named route)

 3) Add some contents to the newly created view and update the homepage link for registering new users

+4) Add the default routes for the Users controller

+- `resources :users` in `config/routes.rb`